Henry Livermore Abbott: Ball's Bluff, the Peninsula, Seven Days' Battles

 Abbott was promoted to first lieutenant on November 8, 1861.
 After rebuilding its strength for four and one-half months at Poolesville, Maryland, the 20th Massachusetts Volunteer Infantry Regiment took part in the Peninsula Campaign.
-They were engaged especially at the Battle of Fair Oaks, Virginia where the regiment lost 28 men killed and wounded out of about 350.
+They were engaged especially at the Battle of Fair Oaks, where the regiment lost 28 men killed and wounded out of about 350.
 Later the 20th Massachusetts Infantry helped cover Major General George B. McClellan's retreat during the Seven Days' Battles.
-On June 30, 1862, Abbott was wounded in the right arm at the Battle of Glendale, Virginia, which compelled him to leave the regiment temporarily in order to recuperate at home.
+On June 30, 1862, Abbott was wounded in the right arm at the Battle of Glendale, which compelled him to leave the regiment temporarily in order to recuperate at home.
 He refused to leave the field, however, until after the Battle of Malvern Hill the next day.
 On August 9, 1862, Abbott's brother Ned was killed in action at the Battle of Cedar Mountain.